Contact us

 Frequently Asked Questions

-The strangler fig pattern is an incremental modernization strategy where new services are built alongside an existing legacy system and traffic is progressively routed to them until the legacy system can be safely retired.
-Named after the strangler fig tree that grows around and eventually replaces its host, the pattern lets organizations modernize piece by piece without a high-risk full replacement.
-Each new service is built, tested, and validated in production before the corresponding legacy component is decommissioned, making it the industry-standard approach for high-traffic, business-critical systems.
+The strangler fig pattern is an incremental modernization approach where new services are built alongside the legacy system and production traffic is progressively rerouted to them until the old system can be safely retired.
+Named after the tree that grows around and eventually replaces its host, it avoids the high-risk big-bang rewrite.
+Full rewrites fail at a well-documented rate: they take longer than estimated, cost more than planned, and frequently reproduce the problems of the original system.
+The strangler fig lets teams ship value continuously, validate each component in production before retiring its legacy equivalent, and reverse course if a problem is discovered.

 How much does legacy modernization cost?